SCPR/kpcc-data-team/data/water-district-shapefiles/README.md

 Exactly *where* are those urban districts, and what are their service areas?
 What geographic patterns can we find in water use?

-These are surprisingly difficult questions to answer. **There is no central repository of water district shapefiles** in the state.
+These are surprisingly difficult questions to answer. **There is no central repository of water district shapefiles** in the state, according to the Department of Water Resources.

-The GIS data in this repo was initally compiled by the Department of Water Resources, and then joined to SWRCB data by KPCC.
+The GIS data in this repo was initally compiled by the DWR, and then joined to SWRCB data by KPCC.

 DWR spokeswoman Lauren Bisnett said that the data "comes from a wide range of sources of a wide range of qualities.
 There isn’t a better water agency dataset in existence to our knowledge, but ours should be considered a rough."